 2. Choose materials that contribute to increased material recycling

-For packaging to become a part of the circular economy, where the goal is for resources to remain for as long as possible within an economic cycle, it must be designed for recycling.
+For packaging to become a part of the circular economy, where the goal is for resources to remain within an economic cycle for as long as possible, it must be designed for recycling.
 This also includes the label, where small details can significantly affect the recycling rate.

 Optimally, packaging and labelling should consist of the same type of material.
 For example, there are different types of plastics with different properties.
 A mix of different plastics can reduce, or even prevent, the ability to recycle the package.
 If the label and the packaging are made of the same type of plastic, it will be easier to sort and recycle.